 Speak to TFAS Students About Your Area of Expertise

 Look how far you’ve come!
-You’re a working professional with plenty of insight about your professional field.
-Students have a variety of interests, and can benefit from knowing more about your journey.
+You’re a working professional with plenty of insight into your professional field.
+Students have a variety of interests and can benefit from knowing more about your journey.
 To sign up, contact U.S. Programs Director Joe Starrs at jstarrs@TFAS.org.

 Be a Small Group Host